Frequently Asked Questions

 Students are part of a yearly cohort; the average size is 20 students.

 Most class meetings take place Monday through Thursday.
-Classes tend to begin no earlier than 3:00pm and end no later than 9:00pm.
-This schedule changes during the summer terms, when classes are run in four-week blocks during weekday daytime hours.
+Classes begin no earlier than 3:15pm and end no later than 9:00pm.
+In summer term classes are often run in four-week blocks during weekday daytime hours.
+In summer term classes are run in four-week blocks during weekday daytime hours.

-The MAP program is 90-credit degree program that requires 3 years to complete on a typical schedule of study.
+The MAP program is a 90-credit program that typically requires 3 years to complete

 The LMHC license in Washington state is a general mental health counselor license.
-Students do not have to have an emphasis on work with a specific clinical population, though many do have areas of practice in which they want to focus.Students can choose what populations they want to work with in their clinical internship, whether children, couples, groups, adults or families, and what particular types of clinical issues and approaches they would like to focus upon.
+Students do not have to have an emphasis on work with a specific clinical population, though many do have areas of practice in which they want to focus.Students can choose what populations they want to work with in their clinical internship experiences whether children, adults or families, and what particular types of clinical issues and approaches they would like to focus upon.

 The core curriculum includes the following subject areas: